Gkcloud5/Better-future/HTTPS in network.md

 * HTTP is an **Application Layer** protocol
 	* Designed to transfer information between networked devices
 		* And runs top of other layers of the network protocol stack.
-*  A typical flow over HTTP involves a client machine making a request to a server, which then sends a response messge.
+*  A typical flow over HTTP involves a client machine making a request to a server, which then sends a response message.